-The ACDsi – The analysis of Children’s Development in Slovenia
+The ACDSi – The Analysis of Children’s Development in Slovenia

-Research project Analysis of development trends of children and youth in Slovenia (ACDSi) is a cross-sectional study, which has been running at least every 10 years, since 1970 (1983, 1993/4, 2003/4, 2013/2014, 2016/17) and is one of the oldest secular trends in research of physical fitness in the world.
+Research project Analysis of development trends of children and youth in Slovenia (ACDSi) is a cross-sectional study which runs once every 10 years or so, since 1970 (other generations include: 1983, 1993/4, 2003/4, 2013/2014, 2016/17).
+The ACDSi study is one of the oldest secular trends research of child fitness in the world.